Balance Brings Harmony to Your Photographs

 I first visited Cape Woolamai in, I think, 1989.
 My old friend Stuart Murdoch and I were undertaking undergraduate studies in photography under Les Walkling at Phillip Institute of Technology (PIT).
 Stu was a great friend, one of the best blokes I've ever known.

-I remember being shocked by the dead mutton birds we found at the top of the cliffs from where the path leads down to the first of several small, rocky beaches just behind the cape.
+I remember being shocked by the short-tailed shearwaters (i.e., mutton birds) we found at the top of the cliffs from where some folks make their way down to the first of several small, rocky beaches on one side of Cape Woolamai.
 It appeared that the mutton birds, that nest in the area, had fallen prey to dogs or foxes.

 Thankfully we found our way back onto the path before too much damage had been done.
 Nowadays I suspect there’s much more defined walkways but the most positive outcome for me was that, from that day onwards, I made sure I had a much brighter headlamp in my camera backpack.

 The above photo was made on a subsequent trip to Cape Woolamai with a Leica R8 film camera, Leica 90 mm f/2 Summicron-R lens and Fuji Velvia 100F transparency (i.e., slide) film.
-Of the more than 30 cameras I've owned over the years its probably the one I've enjoyed using the most.
+Of the more than 30 cameras I've owned over the years it's probably the one I've enjoyed using the most.
 While quite a big camera it was extreme well engineered, ergonomically designed and simple to use.

-It was simply a matter of keeping my own balance, while straddling nearby rocks, and framing the image in such a way to produce a harmonious composition.
+The key to this image is it’s harmonious composition.
 The photo contains rocks that, over millennia, have been smoothed by water, wind and sand.
 Their circular shape is helpful, but really it's the way these rocks have settled on the landscape and have then be framed, in camera, to produce this study in balance.
-And it was balance that enabled me to produce such a harmonious result.
+Ironically, it was by balancing on adjacent rocks that enabled me to produce such a harmonious result.